minhyeok2001/DiT_Analysis/README.md

 사진

 **This observation raises a critical question:**
 > *"If the image restoration process evolves from structure to detail, shouldn't the conditioning guidance evolve as well?"*

-We argue that providing a static class condition vector is suboptimal.
+I argue that providing a static class condition vector is suboptimal.

 Instead, the conditioning mechanism should **explicitly reflect this frequency evolution**,